 In addition, Yerevan has approved the purchase of weapons from France (also from India) and has signed a military cooperation and training agreement with Greece.
 “The acquisition of military material from Russia has fallen from [suponer el] 96% to less than 10%.
 This means that Armenia is implementing a diversification policy that requires partners not only in the West, but also in Asia and elsewhere.
 Big changes are taking place.
 “Armenia is diversifying its economy and security,” stressed the Secretary of the Armenian Security Council, Armen Grigorian.

-“We cannot prohibit them from making statements or announcements about the future of our ties,” said the Russian Foreign Minister, but warned that his country will “reconsider” the future of relations with Armenia if it continues to lean towards the West.
-The Ministry’s spokesperson, Maria Zajarova, also warned that these actions could create “irreparable damage” to relations between both countries and pose “a serious risk” to Armenian sovereignty.
-Anger from the Kremlin could range from economic retaliation – last year the import of certain Armenian products was temporarily banned – to giving the green light to a new offensive by Azerbaijan, a constant fear among Armenian society.
+“We cannot prohibit them from making statements or announcements regarding the future of our ties,” said the Russian Foreign Minister, but warned that his country will “reconsider” the future of relations with Armenia if it continues to lean towards the West.
+The Ministry’s spokesperson, Maria Zajarova, also warned that these actions might create “irreparable damage” to relations between both countries and pose “a serious risk” to Armenian sovereignty.
+Anger from the Kremlin might range from economic retaliation – last year the import of certain Armenian products was temporarily banned – to giving the green light to a new offensive by Azerbaijan, a constant fear among Armenian society.
 In fact, there seems to be better harmony between Moscow and Baku, despite Azerbaijan being a key supplier of hydrocarbons to the EU.

 ”Armenia is carrying out a risky policy, since it has not yet signed a peace treaty with Azerbaijan, it does not have normal relations with Turkey [ambos países mantienen cerradas sus fronteras con Armenia, al este y al oeste] and wants to distance itself from Russia without any ally to replace it,” says Oleg Ignatov, analyst at the Crisis Group.
 “I think Pashinian is overestimating the West’s willingness to protect and help Armenia,” he adds.